 November 30, 2018 to December 2, 2018 - Asanas for Workout 1 with Krissy Dopson - The workout yoga class, as practiced in the Pranakriya tradition, is an advanced class for experienced students who have the awareness to protect themselves if injured.
 It is an energetic class designes to build energy from one posture to the next, while increasing the body's capacity to hold energy and the mind's capacity to witness.
 The teacher is mostly in the role of a coach.
 We focused on eleven postures: Balancing Half Moon, Bent-Leg Tree, Crow, Eagle, Headstand, Lateral Inclined Plane, Skygazer, Straight-Legged Runner's Stretch, Toe Stand, and Upward-Facing Dog.
 Krissy asked me to demonstrate Bent-Leg Tree, since I had experience with Short Man pose.

-January 18, 2019 to January 22, 2019 - Anatomy for Yoga Teachers with William Hufschmidt - I initially had reservations about taking this course earlier in my Pranakriya studies, but it looks like my fears were unfounded.
+January 18, 2019 to January 22, 2019 - Anatomy for Yoga Teachers with William Hufschmidt - I initially had reservations about taking this training module earlier in my Pranakriya studies, but it looks like my fears were unfounded.
 Like all Pranakriya courses, it's taught in a unique way that combines yoga practice with brain dump information.
 The course has made a lot of anatomy textbooks more accessible to me.
 The yoga practices - meditations, pranayamas, Mukunda Stiles' yoga therapy sequence, and basic asanas - are designed to illustrate key principles of muscle movement.
 I like how William augments and integrates what we learned in his Holding Space and Skills for Hands-On Assists classes into this course to create a unified body of knowledge.
 On the last day of class when we were studying asanas, William asked me to demonstrate Shoulderstand.
 Although the class itself was fantastic, I felt the really good stuff were the wonderful one-on-one conversations I had with William and my classmates during breaks or after each day ended.
 I got everyone excited about the book I wrote and even assisted a classmate with trying Eight Angle for the first time.
 The underlying message in all Pranakriya trainings is centered around inclusion and how we can make this ancient yogic knowledge accessible to everyone, not just asana champions.

 March 1, 2020 to March 6, 2020 - The Bhagavad Gita with Yoganand Michael Carroll - I arrived at the world-renowned Kripalu Center for Yoga and Health in Stockbridge, Massachusetts not without complication.
 I blew a tire along the way and had to get my car towed to the nearest tire shop in Elizabeth, New Jersey.
 It was one of those places in the barrio that had walls of used tires marked with chalk numbers on each one.
 The used tire that the shop replaced my flat with was not exactly the right size, but it got me to where I was going, about 175 miles away.
 I was happy to finally arrive at my destination, take a gentle yoga class from 4:15pm to 5:30pm, eat a delicious, sumptuous meal in the Kripalu Dining Hall, and take my first program session from 7:30pm to 9:00pm.
 The dorm room was sparse, but not as bad as I had envisioned.
 Seven of the eight bunk beds were filled.
 I'm glad I arrived early.
 I got a bottom bunk; I would've fallen off the top bunk, since I sometimes roll around in my sleep.
 One of my roommates admitted to snoring.
 I assured her that nothing could beat the audible attack I endured last week.
 The Kripalu campus is a massive yoga retreat center smack in the middle of grasslands, hills, and hiking trails.
 The main building looks like a big hotel with beautiful conference rooms and yoga studio spaces.
 If I had the money, I would definitely consider earning an advanced degree here, such as an 800-hour yoga therapy certificate, and living in this building that also includes a sauna, whirlpool, fitness center, and spa services.
 Within walking distance is a lake with a beach and several meditation areas.
 Wi-fi reception is terrible in the dorm room, so I had to do my Internet access in the café lounge down the hall.